 Raynaud’s disease (also referred to as Raynaud's syndrome or Raynaud’s phenomenon) is estimated to affect up to 10% of New Zealanders.
-It is approximately seven times more common in women than it is in men.

 The condition is caused by small blood vessels in the affected areas constricting and reducing blood flow.
 Raynaud’s almost exclusively affects the fingers and toes but in rare cases the tip of the nose or earlobes can be affected.

 It is a progressive condition, meaning it tends to worsen.
 Initially it may only affect the tips of the fingers or toes, but over time may affect whole fingers and toes.
 The rate of progression differs greatly amongst individuals.